 “Therefore, once we understand how spacetime emerges, we could still look for more basic fundamental laws, but these laws will not operate at shorter distances,” he writes.
 “This follows from the simple fact that the notion of ‘shorter distances’ will no longer make sense.
 This might mean the end of standard reductionism.”
 And the beginning of a new view of not only space and time, but of science itself.

 Mass, energy, space, and time are the somethings of existence.
-They are the bottom line of what is perceptible to human senses though our biology.
+They are the bottom line of what is biologically perceptible to human senses.
 However, this is possible in only a very narrow sensory range.
 The tools of science allow us to perceive much more: ultra sound, infrared, nuclear decay, galaxies and molecules.
 These somethings, along with any future somethings that new theories and tools of science uncover, are still something that the Tao Te Ching refers to literally.
 For example: